 \section{Results}

 Now we investigate the nonlinear evolution of tumor proliferation and invasion into surrounding host tissue.
-The details of the numerical methods are provided in Appendices B-D. Appendix B provides details on the discretization and solution of the boundary integral equations (\ref{eq40})-(\ref{eq42}), and the methods for evolving the tumor/host interface $\Gamma$ in time are given in Appendices C and D. In addition to the effects of $D$ and $\chi_\sigma$, investigated previously in \cite{macklin2007nonlinear,cristini2009,garcke2016cahn}, we also consider the influence of the uptake-ratio $\lambda$ and complex-shaped, far-field geometries $\Gamma_\infty$ to mimic the effects of vascular heterogeneities.
+The details of the numerical methods are provided in "Appendices B-D".
+"Appendix B" provides details on the discretization and solution of the boundary integral equations (\ref{eq40})-(\ref{eq42}), and the methods for evolving the tumor/host interface $\Gamma$ in time are given in "Appendices C and D." In addition to the effects of $D$ and $\chi_\sigma$, investigated previously in \cite{macklin2007nonlinear,cristini2009,garcke2016cahn}, we also consider the influence of the uptake-ratio $\lambda$ and complex-shaped, far-field geometries $\Gamma_\infty$ to mimic the effects of vascular heterogeneities.
 We fix the relative diffusional penetration length $\Lambda=10$, the non-dimensional proliferation and adhesion parameters $\mathcal{P}=0.5$, $\mathcal{G}^{-1}=0.001$, unless otherwise specified.

+The final time snapshots presented from Figures $\ref{fig:5}$ to $\ref{fig:6-2}$ are chosen close to the time step which our numerical simulation stops and do not correspond to steady states.
+The computation terminates due to a lack of numerical resolution because the curvature of the tumor boundary becomes very large.
+To proceed significantly farther in time, many more grid points along the interface are needed to resolve the nearly singular curvature.

-\subsection{Numerical Convergence in time and space}
+\subsection{Numerical Convergence in Time and Space}

-In this section we test the convergence of our method.
+In this section, we test the convergence of our method.
 First, we present a temporal resolution study.
 The errors from the time discretization are shown in Fig. \ref{fig:2}[a].
-The maximal differences on the tumor interface between the simulation with $\Delta t=1\times 10^{-3}$ and $\Delta t=2.5\times10^{-3},5\times10^{-3},1\times10^{-2}$ respectively are plotted versus time.
-In all cases the number of spatial collocation points is N = 256.
-An improvement of accuracy with a factor of 4 is observed when $\Delta t$ is halved, indicating 2nd order convergence.
-This is expected since the time stepping scheme is 2nd order accurate (Appendix D).
+The maximal differences on the tumor interface between the simulation with $\Delta t=1\times 10^{-3}$ and $\Delta t=2.5\times10^{-3},5\times10^{-3},1\times10^{-2}$ , respectively, are plotted versus time.
+In all cases, the number of spatial collocation points is $N = 256$.
+An improvement in accuracy with a factor of 4 is observed when $\Delta t$ is halved, indicating a second order convergence rate.
+This is expected since the time stepping scheme is second order accurate ("Appendix D").